prototypefund/iconet-Foundation-funkwhale/docs/moderator/reports.rst

 Each report in the queue should include all the information you need to handle it, in particular:

-- Who submitted the report (or the email adress of the submitter if it's an accountless report)
+- Who submitted the report (or the e-mail adress of the submitter if it's an accountless report)
 - The report content
 - A link to the reported object, and a copy of this object data at the time the report was submitted